Paley-type matrices and $1$-factorizations of complete graphs: Introduction

+For $p\equiv 7\pmod 8$, Ball, Ortega--Moreno, and Prodromou \cite{BOP19} had previously obtained an affirmative answer to \cref{prob:P1} under the additional assumption that $2$ is a ``near-primitive root" modulo $p$, that is, $2\equiv x^2\pmod p$ for some primitive root $x$ modulo $p$.\footnote{They also stated in \cite[Theorem~2.3]{BOP19} that \cref{prob:P1} has an affirmative answer for $p\equiv1\pmod4$.
+Their proposed construction pairs each nonzero element $r$ with $-r$; these pairs do have the required quadratic types and distinct lengths, but they leave $0$ and $c$ unmatched.
+The only possible remaining edge is $\{0,c\}$, which joins a quadratic residue to a quadratic non-residue.
+Thus the construction does not produce the required $1$-factor; equivalently, the two quadratic-type classes both have odd cardinality $(p+1)/2$.}

 Ball, Ortega--Moreno, and Prodromou \cite{BOP19} solved \cref{prob:main} when $p\equiv 3\pmod 4$.
 Their construction is quite simple: consider the $1$-factor given by pairing $d$ with $-d$ for each $d\in\{1,\ldots,(p-1)/2\}$ and pairing $0$ with the centre $c$.
 Indeed, since $-1$ is a quadratic non-residue in this case, each edge $\{d,-d\}$ joins a quadratic residue and a quadratic non-residue, and the edge lengths are clearly pairwise distinct.
 In contrast to the relatively direct constructions available when $p\equiv 3\pmod 4$, the case $p\equiv 1\pmod 4$ appears substantially more delicate.
-Using a more involved construction, Ball, Ortega--Moreno, and Prodromou \cite{BOP19} obtained a solution to \cref{prob:main} for primes $p\equiv 5\pmod 8$ under the additional assumption that $2$ is a primitive root modulo $p$ \footnote{It is unknown whether there exist infinitely many primes $p$ such that $2$ is a primitive root modulo $p$.
-This is related to Artin's primitive root conjecture.}.
-More recently, Afifurrahman, Primaskun, Etriana Putri, and Wijaya \cite{A25} resolved \cref{prob:main} for all primes $p \equiv 5 \pmod 8$ via an explicit construction, successfully removing the additional assumption on $2$ being a primitive root.
-However, the remaining case $p\equiv 1 \pmod 8$ is still open, and it appears that the proof techniques used in \cite{A25, BOP19} fail to extend to this open case.
+Using a more involved construction, Ball, Ortega--Moreno, and Prodromou \cite{BOP19} obtained a solution to \cref{prob:main} for primes $p\equiv 5\pmod 8$ under the additional assumption that $2$ is a primitive root modulo $p$.\footnote{It is not known unconditionally whether either of these additional hypotheses holds for infinitely many primes $p$: that $2$ is a primitive root modulo $p$, or that $2$ is a ``near-primitive root" modulo $p$.
+Both are instances of Artin-type conjectures.} More recently, Afifurrahman, Primaskun, Etriana Putri, and Wijaya \cite{A25} resolved \cref{prob:main} for all primes $p \equiv 5 \pmod 8$ via an explicit construction, successfully removing the additional assumption on $2$ being a primitive root.
+However, the remaining case $p\equiv 1 \pmod 8$ was still open, and it appears that the proof techniques used in \cite{A25, BOP19} do not extend to this open case.

 In this paper, we resolve \cref{prob:main} for all primes $p\equiv 1 \pmod 8$ by giving an explicit construction, thereby completely resolving \cref{prob:main} for all odd primes $p$.

 \begin{theorem} \cref{prob:main} has an affirmative answer for every odd prime $p$. \end{theorem}